 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your cancer care team about what you can expect.

-Chemo (pronounced KEY-mo) is the short word for chemotherapy (KEY-mo-THER-uh-pee) – the use of drugs to fight cancer.
+Chemo – the short word for chemotherapy – is the use of drugs to fight cancer.
 The drugs may be given into a vein or taken as pills.
 These drugs go into the blood and spread through the body.
-Chemo is often the main treatment for non-small cell lung cancer.
+Chemo is often given to treat for non-small cell lung cancer.

 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 This gives the body time to recover.
 Most of the time, 2 or more chemo drugs are given.
 Treatment often lasts for many months.